kwaldenphd/elements-of-computing/book/09-data-viz/00-overview.md

-# Introduction to Data Visualization in Python
+# Introduction to Data Visualization

 This chapter provides an introduction to data communication principles and data visualization best practices.